 Best of all, it’s free!

-You will pass by the Festival Centre, Adelaide Zoo and the Botanic Gardens.
+You will pass by the Adelaide Festival Centre, Adelaide Zoo and the Botanic Gardens.

-Cross one of the many beautiful bridges to the north side and you will see the Adelaide Oval and a few historic buildings.
+Cross one of the many beautiful bridges to the north side and you will see the Adelaide Oval, a few historic buildings, and lots of stunning architecture.

 Enjoy watching the rowing crews out on the river and then stop for a bite to eat or a glass of wine at one of the many eateries situated near the river’s edge.